- I will speak at Lindholmen Software development day October 26 about Blockchains for Collaborative Autonomous Vehicles

 The task of this thesis project will be to investigate the bounds on achievable performance under varying conditions (starting with a restricted setting, and using increasingly complex models).
 A suitable student should be comfortable with mathematical reasoning, and interested in theoretical analysis of distributed algorithms.

-Next generation of heavy-duty vehicles will use wireless communication and advanced sensor technology to enable platoon driving where multiple trucks coordinate their driving in order to save fuel.
+Next generation of smart vehicles will use wireless communication and advanced sensor technology to enable platoon driving where vehicles coordinate their driving in order to make traffic more efficient and sustainable.
 Such advanced applications require vehicles to be able to accurately determine which other vehicles that are participating in the cooperation and to detect and adapt to changes as vehicles come and go.
-A key challenge is how such a membership protocol can withstand attacks from malicious actors in the environment (other vehicles or even from vehicles within the platoon).
+A key challenge is how such a membership protocol can withstand attacks from malicious actors in the environment (other vehicles or even from vehicles within the group).

 Below are past and current students which I have (co-)supervised.
-If you are interested in doing a thesis, check out the student project ideas, possible thesis projects at the RTSLAB master theses page, or even better, come up with your own idea and send me an email.
+If you are interested in doing a thesis, check out the student project ideas, or even better, come up with your own idea and send me an email.

 - Sana Lin, co-supervisor